Jim Knight: Education

-Knight was educated at Eltham College, an independent school in Mottingham in South-East London, followed by Fitzwilliam College, Cambridge, where he studied Geography, Social & Political Sciences from 1984–87, gaining a BA Hons.
+Knight was educated at Eltham College, an independent school in Mottingham in south east London, followed by Fitzwilliam College, Cambridge, where he studied geography and social & political sciences from 1984 to 1987, gaining a BA Hons.

 Early career

-Knight was Manager of Central Studio in Basingstoke from 1988–90.
-From 1990–91, he was Director of West Wiltshire Arts Centre Ltd, then Director of Dentons Directories Ltd in Westbury from 1991–2001.
+Knight was manager of Central Studio, the arts centre of Queen Mary's College, Basingstoke, from 1988 to 1990.
+From 1990 to 1991, he was director of West Wiltshire Arts Centre Ltd, then director of Dentons Directories Ltd in Westbury from 1991 to 2001.

 Election history

 Knight first stood for Parliament at the 1997 general election as the Labour Party candidate for South Dorset, but narrowly lost by just 77 votes.
-He was, however, elected on the same day to Mendip District Council, on which he served until 2001; including as Labour Group leader.
+He was, however, elected on the same day to Mendip District Council, on which he served until 2001; including as Labour group leader.

 At the 2001 general election, he was elected as the Member of Parliament for South Dorset by 153 votes in the only Labour gain from the Conservatives that year.
 At the 2005 general election, Knight increased his majority to 1,812 votes, but with a small decrease in his share of the vote.
 At the 2010 general election, Knight lost his seat to Conservative Richard Drax by 7,443 votes after an 11.4% drop in his share of the vote.

-Knight was the campaign co-ordinator for Ed Balls' unsuccessful Labour Party leadership campaign in 2010.
+Knight was the campaign co-ordinator for Ed Balls's unsuccessful Labour Party leadership campaign in 2010.

 Parliamentary career

-Knight was Parliamentary Under-Secretary of State for Rural Affairs, Landscape and Biodiversity in the Department for Environment, Food and Rural Affairs from 2005–06.
+Knight was Parliamentary Under-Secretary of State for Rural Affairs, Landscape and Biodiversity in the Department for Environment, Food and Rural Affairs from 2005 to 2006.
 He then moved to become Minister of State for Schools in the Department for Education and Skills.
 On 28 June 2007, when Gordon Brown disbanded the department, Knight moved to the newly created Department for Children, Schools and Families, as the Minister for Schools and Learners.
 In October 2008 following the reshuffle, Knight became a member of the Privy Council.

 In 2009, when MPs expenses were revealed following a leak in the Daily Telegraph, Knight was ranked 171 out of 645 in the MPs' expenses list, claiming £155,987 in 2007/2008, compared with £137,970 in 2006/2007, of which £94,135 was for staff, £9,746 was for a communications allowance and £4,993 was for personal living expenses.

 In his first Parliament, Jim Knight generally voted in line with party policy, including all major votes such as those on the Iraq war and top-up fees.

 Jim Knight held the following positions: